SUT-CE-Courses/socialnetwork/syllabus.md

 # Exams

-Quizzes will be held as the following table on **13:00** for half an hour and will be graded in GradeScope.
+Research Studies will be held as the following table on **11:30** for half an hour and will be graded in Grade Sheet.

 <table border="1" style="width: 100%; text-align: center;">
   <tr>